erebboah/bulk_atac_pipeline/README.md

 I am adapting a bulk ATAC-seq pipeline written for old HPC using to one that will work using HPC3 in a more polished pipeline format.

-Original scripts graciously provided by Dr. Rabi Murad and PhD candidate Klebea Carvalho (Mortazavi lab).
+Original scripts graciously provided by Dr. Rabi Murad and PhD candidate Klebea Carvalho (Mortazavi lab, UCI).

 In 5 bash scripts, this pipeline does the following in summary:
 1) Check read quality with `fastqc`